Skip to main content

 Location: Whether it's a physical venue or an online platform for virtual courses.

-Capacity: The maximum number of participants allowed crucial for managing registrations.
+Capacity: The maximum number of participants allowed is crucial for managing registrations.

 Instructor(s): The name(s) of the course instructor(s), which can be linked to a separate instructor object if needed.